My Father's Place (Portland, Oregon): History

 My Father's Place opened in 1978.
 Merrie Ann Dillon began working as a waitress at the bar, before becoming a co-owner then sole proprietor.
 In 2002, she sold the business to her daughter Linda Moles.
 Moles' sons Darrell and Kasey grew up around the bar and later worked there while Moles continued waitressing.
 My Father's Place remains family-owned.

-The business had approximately 25 employees, as of 2018.
+Ship Ahoy Tavern has been described as a sibling establishment.My Father's Place had approximately 25 employees, as of 2018.
 Sawyer called them "an extension of the family" and noted the high employee retention, with half having worked at the bar for at least five years.
 He said My Father's Place was "more or less unchanged from the day it opened in 1978" and "a place for everybody".
 Sawyer complimented family's other bars but said "there is only one true dive-bar melting pot, and it's My Father's Place".
 Darrell Moles has said, "All ages, races, genders, sexual orientations, political views, sharing the same space, food, and drink.
 It has always been that way there."
 Musicians Elliott Smith and Willy Vlautin frequented the bar, which Butler said has "long been a favorite with local musicians".

 In 2016, Eater Portland included My Father's Place in an article called "Ghost Stories from Portland's 5 Most Haunted Restaurants" and said, "Some occurrences reported by employees are paper towel dispensers rolling without aid and a man's voice sometimes heard early in the morning."
 The website quoted Linda Moles as saying "some individuals never leave" and shared a bartender recalling a sign, which had served as a memorial to a former bartender, Bud, falling when some of Bud's favorite songs by the Beatles played on the jukebox.
 Eater Portland said, "Moles maintains that it's a positive presence rather than a haunting and sees it as a friendly reminder that our loved ones are still with us — in spirit, of course."

 My Father's Place hosted shows as part of the Bridgetown Comedy Festival in 2016.
 During the COVID-19 pandemic, bar seating was restricted and staff assistance was required for the jukebox and pinball machines, as of September 2020.